BasPieren/browser-technologies-1819/week-1/opdracht-1.2/README.md

 ### Problems
-This is a list of things I want to do in this project:
+This is a list of problems I want to do in fix:

+- [X] Images not having alt texts.
+- [ ] Make the web app usable without mouse or trackpad.
-- [ ] .
+- [ ]

 ## Sources 📚